-Face recognition is preformed by an algorithm called principal component analysis (PCA) also known as Karhunen-Loeve's transform [1].
-It is a method of identifying patterns in data.
-It is mainly useful in expressing the data in such a way which will highlight their similarities and differences.
+Principal component analysis (PCA), also known as Karthunen-Loéve's transform, is a well-known face recognition algorithm [1].
+It is mainly useful in expressing the data in such a way that will highlight their similarities and differences.
 Since patterns in data can be hard to find in data of high dimension, where the luxury of graphical representation is not available, PCA is a powerful tool for analyzing data.